What Is Exchange Of Contracts And When Should You Do It?

 When buying or selling a house, after you’ve had the homebuyer reports done and agreed on a price, contracts of sale will be drawn up by the solicitors of both parties outlining the exact terms of the sale or purchase.
 At some point your solicitor will call you into his office and ask you to sign the contract.
 A date will then be set for an ‘exchange of contracts’ and this date really is the point of no return in your decision to buy or sell a property!
 It’s important to know that even when you have signed this contract, you are not legally bound by its terms and are able to pull out of the sale at any point without legal consequences.
 The contracts only become legally binding once they have been exchanged by the solicitors involved.
 Once exchange of contracts has taken place, neither the buyer nor the seller can then legally withdraw from the agreement.

 Will I know when contracts are going to be exchanged?

-When Should I Exchange Contracts & Why is this so important?
+When should I exchange contracts and why is this so important?

-When exchange of contracts should take place is a vital question any buyer or seller should be asking themselves!
+When an exchange of contracts should take place is a vital question any buyer or seller should be asking themselves.